Overseer review - how we have responded

 Contact us on 0800 324 636 or email fep.audit@ecan.govt.nz.

-We’re obliged to consider each application individually under our statutory direction, but with the need to notify a new land and water plan in future, certainty may best be served by granting relatively short-term consents.
+We’re obligated to consider each consent application, but with the need to notify a new land and water plan in future, any consent that is issued is likely to be short-term.

 You must have an Overseer budget if you are applying for a consent.
 This is a requirement of the Land and Water Regional Plan.